-Step ownership and completing tasks
+Step ownership and completing process tasks

-Each step in a process has an assigned owner or owners.
-When a step becomes active in a process, a task is generated for the assigned step owner (or owners).
+Each step in a process represents a task to be performed, and that step has one or more assigned owners.
+When a step becomes active in a process, a task is generated for the assigned owner.
 This user is expected to perform the task for that step, and then mark the step as complete by its assigned due date.
 This is done using the Process task pane.

-If a user is the assigned owner of an active step, the process and the active step display in the Process task pane.
+If a user is the assigned owner of an active step, the process and the active step display in the Process task pane (or in a custom task pane that has been configured to show the process task control).